CollegeBoreal/INF1083-200-19A-01/4.DML/Corrections/README.md

 ###  =[BEGIN]============== Exécution du script 300105201 ===============
 ```
 mysql: [Warning] Using a password on the command line interface can be insecure.
-ERROR 1045 (28000): Access denied for user 'root'@'localhost' (using password: YES)
 mysql: [Warning] Using a password on the command line interface can be insecure.
-ERROR 1045 (28000): Access denied for user 'root'@'localhost' (using password: YES)
 ```
 ###  =[END]============== Exécution du script 300105201 ===============